Last Wednesday I had my gallbladder operation: they removed my gallbladder with keyhole surgery or laparoscopic cholecystectomy, as my notes said.

 Now that last bit was a mistake!

 The wholemeal meal bread with turkey filling felt like a lump that was ready to wrench my innards open.
 I rolled around in agony, asked for more pain meds.
 A junior doctor saw me and said it was normal, just my stomach and innards reacting from the surgery.
-I was maxed out on the two painkillers I could take.
+I was maxed out on the two types painkillers I could take, without eliciting an allergic reaction.
 All I could do is grit my teeth and bare it.

 In the meantime, my discharge notes were filled in and Dad arrived.